Bruce Brubaker: Curator and teacher

 For nine years, Brubaker was a faculty member at the Juilliard School where he originated an interdisciplinary performance program in 2001, producing new work with dancers, actors, and musicians.
-Students from Brubaker's piano repertory class at Juilliard include many distinguished pianists: Francesco Tristano, Simone Dinnerstein, Shai Wosner, Helen Huang, Lera Auerbach, Vicky Chow, David Greilsammer, Elizabeth Joy Roe, Greg Anderson, Vikingur Olafsson, Stewart Goodyear, Adam Nieman, Soyeon Lee, Terrence Wilson, Christopher Guzman, Eric Huebner.
+Students from Brubaker's piano repertory class at Juilliard include many distinguished pianists: Francesco Tristano, Simone Dinnerstein, Shai Wosner, Helen Huang, Lera Auerbach, Vicky Chow, David Greilsammer, Elizabeth Joy Roe, Greg Anderson, Vikingur Olafsson, Stewart Goodyear, Adam Nieman, Soyeon Kate Lee, Terrence Wilson, Christopher Guzman, Eric Huebner.
 At Juilliard, he gave public presentations with Philip Glass, Meredith Monk, and Milton Babbitt.

 In 2000, he produced "Piano Century", an 11-concert retrospective of 20th-century piano music.
 Since 2004, Brubaker has been a faculty member at Boston's New England Conservatory, where he has curated several projects in collaboration with the Boston Symphony and Harvard University.
 At New England Conservatory, Brubaker has appeared in public conversations with Alvin Curran, Meredith Monk, Tim Page, Salvatore Sciarrino and Russell Sherman.
 In 2005, Brubaker became Chair of Piano at New England Conservatory.
 With Brubaker’s leadership, including new piano faculty hiring, New England Conservatory became the dominant piano training institution in the world.
 Notable pianists studying at the conservatory who emerged on world stages following 2005 include, Lukáš Vondráček, George Li, Eric Lu, Yunchan Lim, Aristo Sham, Yutong Sun, Evren Ozel, Clayton Stephenson, and Saehyun Kim.
 Brubaker also serves as Curator of Piano Programming at New England Conservatory.

 In 1994, Brubaker founded SummerMusic, now held at Drake University in his hometown of Des Moines; he returns annually to lead it.